-Dr. Spillers and Dr. Gordon recommend the use of a Sonicare toothbrush to all of their orthodontic patients.
+Dr. Spillers, Dr. Gordon, and Dr. Trey Spillers recommend the use of a Sonicare toothbrush to all of their orthodontic patients.
 Sonicare electric and battery operated toothbrushes are available at our office and most pharmacies.
 If you decide not to use a Sonicare, use a toothbrush with soft bristles.
 When you brush your teeth, move the brush in small, circular motions to reach food particles that may be under your gum line.
 Hold the toothbrush at an angle and brush slowly and carefully, covering all areas between teeth, between braces and the surface of each tooth.
 It will take you several minutes to thoroughly brush your teeth.
 Brush up on the lower teeth, down on the upper teeth and the outside, inside and chewing surface of your front and back teeth.
 Brush your tongue and the roof of your mouth before you rinse.

 Especially during orthodontic treatment, brush your teeth four times daily, if possible, to avoid the accumulation of food particles in your teeth and braces: In the morning after breakfast, after lunch or right after school, after dinner, at bedtime.